FAQ

 Will Elielinaukio be completely congested?

 There will be more space on Elielinaukio as the traffic arrangements in the area change with the reform of the city centre’s transport system.
 Complementary construction and simpler routes will improve the usability and comfort of the area, especially from the point of view of pedestrians.
-The competition seeks a solution to develop the urban space without compromising its square-like character and the natural pedestrian routes are taken into account.
-The design principles of the architectural competition require the area to be mainly an open square and urban pedestrian zone.
+The project seeks a solution to develop the urban space without compromising its square-like character and the natural pedestrian routes are taken into account.
+The design principles require the area to be mainly an open square and urban pedestrian zone.
 Asema-aukio must present itself as a square denoting the entry into the city also in the future.

 How long will the construction work last?

 The construction is likely to take place in stages as, for example, the area’s traffic arrangements change, and as the functionality of this central city area, the passage of pedestrian and bicycle traffic and the maintenance of the surrounding block need to be secured throughout the project.
-The construction schedule will be specified after the competition when the project to be implemented is known.
+The construction schedule will be specified after the zoning process when the project to be implemented is known.

 Will buses be moved away from Elielinaukio?